locoframework/loco-js/README.md

 # 👷🏻‍♂️ How does it work?

-If you use Loco-JS along with Loco-Rails - after calling specified methods, Loco-JS will try to establish WebSocket connection with the server and will be waiting for signals / notifications.
+If you use Loco-JS along with Loco-Rails - after calling specified methods, Loco-JS tries to establish WebSocket connection with the server and is waiting for messages.

-If WebSocket connection can't be established, Loco-JS will start periodically checking for new notifications via AJAX polling.
+If WebSocket connection can't be established, Loco-JS starts periodically checking for new notifications via AJAX polling.

 # 🔩 Merging classes